 The preliminary approach to identify the position of the productive system along the business cycle were based on diffusion indices and compared the trend of statistical time series with positive evolution with respect to stationary or negative ones.
 The underlying assumption was simple: in the presence of many time series on different productive sectors, the business cycle could be measured by the share of series showing similar trends.
 If the number of time series with positive trend observed in the short term (monthly or quarterly) amounted to over 50% of the whole set of series observed, then it could be inferred that the economy was expanding.
 The higher the share of time series with positive trends, the stronger the expansion phase of the economy.
-Conversely, by decreasing series with positive trends the economic evolution showed a deceleration: when the share of series with positive trends are considered the turning point marking a recession phase.
+Conversely, by decreasing series with positive trends the economic evolution showed a deceleration: when the share of series with positive trends was lower than 50% the economy went toward the turning point marking a recession phase.